Dynamical phase transitions of information flow in random quantum circuits

-\emph{DPTs' Positions and Physical Implications.} In order to determine the physical meaning of the three DPT points, we study how their positions can be determined by the selection of $\mathcal{S}$ and $\mathcal{M}$.
-Specifically, we focus on the $\tau$-axis position of the escape point $\tau_{\mathrm{e}}$ and the scrambled point $\tau_{\mathrm{s}}$.
+\emph{DPTs' Positions and Physical Implications.} In order to determine the physical meanings of the three DPT points, we study how their positions can be determined by the selection of $\mathcal{S}$ and $\mathcal{M}$.
+We begin by determining the $\tau$-axis positions of the escape point $\tau_{\mathrm{e}}$ and the scrambled point $\tau_{\mathrm{s}}$, before discussing the accelerate point $\tau_{\mathrm{a}}$.